eth-sri/acr-weakness/README.md

 pip install setGPU tensorboardX
 ```

+## Data

+We provide the certification results used in our paper in the folder `data/certify`.
+The ECDF curves data in Figure 9 is in `data/ecdf`.

 ## Train

 we provide the train scripts in the folder ```script```.
 Below is the example of training on noise sigma = 0.25